DRY Kubernetes manifests with Kustomize

 In this example, we will create two variants of a Kubernetes deployment resource manifest for staging and production environments.

-The environments specific manifests will be generated from a common base using Kustomize.
+The environments specific manifests will be generated from a common base using 'Kustomize'.
 That way, we avoid repeating ourselves by duplicating Kubernetes resources manifests.

 • Example directory tree: